Ruud's Commodore Site Home Email

 The hardware

 Looking at the schematic of a PET, like the 3008, you'll see that the MC3446 is used as the driver for almost all the signals.
-According to "The PET revealed" by Nick Hampshire, these ICs have 'Open Collector'-outputs which means you can interconnect them without any fear of 'blowing up' a computer or device.
+According to "The PET revealed" by Nick Hampshire, these ICs have 'Open Collector' outputs which means you can interconnect all kind of IEEE device without any fear of 'blowing up' them.

 Other models are equipped with the SN75160 and the SN75161 from Texas Instruments.
 These ICs are drivers especially developed for IEEE-488.

-The major difference between the two types is that when using the MC3446, you need one separate in- and output line for every IEEE-line, together 32 lines.
+The major difference between the two types is that when using the MC3446, you need one separate input and output line for every IEEE line, together 32 lines.
 This means two 6522s or 6520s.
-For the SN-drivers you only need 19 lines or one 6525.
+For the SN drivers you only need 19 lines or one 6525.

 The SN75160